paridhi2105/Transaction-Analysis/README.md

 #Build a simple regression model to predict the annual salary for each customer using the attributes identified above

-#Print the accurate of the model
+#Print the accuracy of the model